2023

 suspended

-Content Warning!
-This new photographic series delves into the topics of depression and suicide, in photo form.
-There is no sensational or upsetting photo, only the reference of an upsetting topic.
+This photographic series delves into the topics of depression and suicide, in a visual form.
+There are no sensational or upsetting photos, only the reference of an upsetting topic.

-And finally, this topic is real, and often upsetting.
-If you are experiencing these thoughts and seek help, please text HOME to 741741 from anywhere in the United States, anytime.
+If you are experiencing similar thoughts and seek help, please text HOME to 741741 from anywhere in the United States, anytime.

 Tenebrosity; A&B